About This Program

 The Pediatric Kidney Transplant Program provides comprehensive care for children and adolescents with chronic kidney disease or end-stage renal disease.
 We work with you and your family to develop a treatment plan specific to your child’s needs, using a combination of specialized procedures and new medicines to prevent organ rejection.
 Our goal is to improve your child’s health and quality of life.

-The Kidney Transplant Program utilizes two types of transplant donor sources for patients, living organ donors and deceased or brain-dead organ donors.
+The Kidney Transplant Program utilizes two types of transplant donor sources for patients, living organ donors and deceased, or brain-dead, organ donors.
 Transplanting a kidney from a healthy donor into a recipient patient with kidney failure is called a living donation.
 Living kidney donations can come from a compatible donor who is related or unrelated to your child.
 Living Kidney Donor services are available through a partnership between Ascension Seton and UT Health Austin.
 You and your family will also have the option to participate in our paired kidney exchange program to help incompatible pairs of recipients/donors find matches for a kidney transplant.
-Only one donated kidney is needed to replace two failed kidneys and it is possible to live a healthy life with one kidney, which makes living-donor kidney transplantation an alternative to deceased-donor kidney transplantation.
+Only one donated kidney is needed to replace two failed kidneys, as it is possible to live a healthy life with one kidney, which makes living-donor kidney transplantation an alternative to deceased-donor kidney transplantation.
 If a living donor isn’t available for your child, their name will be placed on the UNOS (United Network for Organ Sharing) kidney transplant waitlist to receive a kidney from a deceased donor.

 After your child’s transplant, your child (and, if living, your child’s donor) will receive ongoing care to minimize any potential complications and to help your child fully recover.
 The Kidney Transplant Program care team works closely with you and your family before, during, and after your child’s transplant to ensure favorable outcomes.